4turkuaz/chromaGAN-colorizer-using-flask/README.md

 keras==2.2.4, tensorflow==1.11.0, Flask==1.1.2

 #### PS: You need to download the pretrained model in order to use application, thus it could be found [here](https://drive.google.com/drive/folders/12s4rbLmnjW4e8MmESbfRStGbrjOrahlW).
+You need to download "my_model_colorization.h5".

 ## Usage